 - Helpful video tutorials and community

-- Stability issues, crashes on some systems (will be improved in the 2018.5 version)
+- Stability issues crash some systems (will be improved in the next update)

 - Raw processing engine still needs tweaking